Nisha318/Nisha318.github.io/_posts/2026-01-01-secure-secret-retrieval-in-aws-lambda.md

 2. Centralized credential storage using AWS Secrets Manager
 3. Runtime secret retrieval governed by IAM permissions

-The Lambda function was used to:
+The Lambda workload was exercised to:
 - Create DynamoDB tables and insert items
 - Retrieve and return table data